Convexus-Protocol/AMM-docs/periphery-layer/nfpos-manager/create-position.md

 # 📖 Introduction

-The NonFungiblePositionManager contract manages users positions within a Convexus Pool.
-Each position mints a NFT owned by the liquidity provider that represents its position.

 In order to add liquidity to a ConvexusPool, the liquidity provider needs to deposit his tokens first using the [`deposit`](#deposit) method visible from `tokenFallback`, then call the [`mint`](#mint) method with its position details in order to retrieve the position NFT.

 # 📜 Write Methods